-- DO NOT BRING: These items are strictly prohibited at the testing center.
-Leave these items in your car or your assigned locker. - Cell phones and all other electronic devices - o Watches - Jackets/coats/bulky clothing such as sweatshirts - Hats (except hats worn for religious reasons) - Jewelry, including watches and wearable technology. - ⇒ You may NOT access the following at any time during your exam or breaks: papers, books, any reference materials; electronic devices including your cell phone.
-Candidates may access the following items from their locker: snacks, drinks, medicine, or other personal healthcare items. - ⇒ No questions concerning content of the examination may be asked during the examination session.
-Read carefully the directions that are provided on screen at the beginning of the examination session. - ⇒ You are prohibited from leaving the testing room while your examination is in session, except for going to the restroom.
+- DO NOT BRING: The testing center strictly prohibits these items.
+Leave these items in your car or your assigned locker. - Cell phones and all other electronic devices - Watches - Jackets/coats/bulky clothing such as sweatshirts - Hats (except hats worn for religious reasons) - o Jewelry, including watches and wearable technology. - ⇒ You may NOT access the following at any time during your exam or breaks: papers, books, any reference materials, or electronic devices, including your cell phone.
+Candidates may access the following items from their locker: snacks, drinks, medicine, or other personal healthcare items. - ⇒ No questions concerning the content of the examination may be asked during the examination session.
+Please read the directions provided on the screen carefully at the beginning of the examination session. - ⇒ You are prohibited from leaving the testing room while your examination is in session, except for going to the restroom.
 Candidates who do go to their lockers or the restroom will need to repeat the security screening before being permitted to reenter the testing room.
 Candidates who leave the center will have their examinations terminated. - ⇒ See Prometric's statement on Test Center Security for more information.